• Skip to main content

 So I was thrilled when my new neighbor introduced me to this DIY weed killer.
 Not only is it very frugal, but it also works great.

-It only takes a few minutes to make up up this DIY weed killer with vinegar and dawn, you probably have everything you need at home.
+It only takes a few minutes to make up this DIY weed killer with vinegar and dawn, you probably have everything you need at home.

 small batch weed killer

-To make this DIY weed killer you will need a few things.
+To make this DIY weed killer, you will need a few things.

-• Vinegar
+• Vinegar (white vinegar is best)

 • Table Salt